Iskra: A System for Inverse Geometry Processing: Applications

 \subsection{Inverse ARAP}

 We now return to our introductory example of inverting the ARAP problem.
 Formally, assuming we have cotangent Laplacian weights $\vec c$, the optimization problem solved by ARAP is defined as:

 where $\mathbb H$ is the set of handles with positions $\vec h$ and $R_i$ are per-vertex rotation matrices.
 We have already shown how to implement the specialized local-global ARAP solver of \citet{Sorkine:ARAP} using our system's fixed-point interface and use it to solve the inverse problem from Equation~\ref{eq:invarapprob} (\S\ref{ss:defimplicit}).
-We demonstrate a the results of this optimization on number of meshes in Figures~\ref{fig:teaser}~and~\ref{fig:arap}.
-These results were computed by running the outer optimization loop $500$ iterations.
+We demonstrate the results of this optimization on number of meshes in Figures~\ref{fig:teaser}~and~\ref{fig:arap}.
+All results were computed by running the outer optimization loop for $500$ iterations.
+The number of GMRES iterations was kept at 200.

+We also include a modification to the problem in Figure~\ref{fig:amass}, which uses motion capture data from the AMASS dataset~\cite{AMASS}.
+First, we take motion capture markers on the registered body mesh in rest pose and find the input mesh vertex closest to each marker.
+The goal is to match those vertices to markers captured during the person jumping by fitting a reduced order deformation model to the new set of markers.
+We compute the loss in \eqref{eq:invarapprob} between this subset of vertices and the markers, instead of on the full mesh.
+Notably, the number of ARAP handles is much smaller than the number of markers.

 ARAP can be relaxed into a nonlinear least squares problem~\cite{mara2021thallo}, allowing us to compare with Theseus~\cite{pineda2022theseus} once again.
-Unlike in \S\ref{ss:mcf}, ARAP's nonlinear least squares formulation can naturally be written without sparse matrices, meaning we manually convert our geometry operators into dense matrices.
+Unlike in \S\ref{ss:mcf}, ARAP's nonlinear least squares formulation can naturally be written without sparse matrices, meaning we manually convert our geometry operators into dense operations.
 Table~\ref{tbl:arap_theseus} includes a comparison on a mesh of a sphere with $642$ vertices: we ran both implementations for a total of $25$ optimization steps and report the forward and backward pass runtimes, as well as the peak memory use across both CPU and GPU back-ends.

 Here we see how our system's versatility leads to greater efficiency.
 As expected, being able to use the specialized algorithm of \citet{Sorkine:ARAP} as opposed to a generic solver accelerates the forward pass.
 Moreover, we see how the generality of our system leads to orders of magnitude better memory characteristics and an order of magnitude faster backward pass.
 We were unable to run Theseus on meshes significantly larger than $642$ vertices as its memory allocations exceeded our computer's $32$GB or RAM memory.